microsoft/Swin-Transformer/README.md

 ## Updates
 ***07/03/2021***
-1. Add **Swin MLP**: a hierarchical fully MLP architecture using shifted windows.
+1. Add **Swin MLP**, which is an adaption of `Swin Transformer` by replacing all multi-head self-attention (MHSA) blocks by MLP layers.
+The shifted window configuration can also significantly improve the performance of vanilla MLP architectures.

 ***06/25/2021***
 1. [Video Swin Transformer](https://arxiv.org/abs/2106.13230) is released at [Video-Swin-Transformer](https://github.com/SwinTransformer/Video-Swin-Transformer).